 \subsection{Routh reduction for forced mechanical systems}

 There exists a large class of systems for which the Lagrangian (or Hamiltonian) does not depend on some of the generalized coordinates.
-Such coordinates are called \myemph{cyclic} and the corresponding generalized momenta are easily checked to be constants of the motion - see \cite{abraham_foundations_2008}, \cite{goldstein_mecanica_1987}.
-Routh's reduction is a classical reduction technique which takes advantage of the conservation laws to define a \myemph{reduced Lagrangian} function, the so-called \myemph{Routhian function}, such that, when the conservation of momenta is taken into account, the solutions of the Euler-Lagrange equations for the Routhian are in correspondence with the solutions of the Euler-Lagrange equations for the original Lagrangian.
+Such coordinates are called \myemph{cyclic} and the corresponding generalized momenta are easily checked to be constants of the motion --see \cite{abraham_foundations_2008, goldstein_classical_1980}.
+Routh reduction is a classical reduction technique which takes advantage of the conservation laws to define a \myemph{reduced Lagrangian} function, the so-called \myemph{Routhian}, such that, when the conservation of momenta is taken into account, the solutions of the Euler--Lagrange equations for the Routhian are in correspondence with the solutions of the Euler--Lagrange equations for the original Lagrangian.